“I want more — everywhere — for less.”

 2. OTT is “out of the box.”

 OTT offers to stream across more platforms than TV currently provides, and totally aces that “everywhere” demand.
 While some cable networks are chasing after OTT capabilities, there is still one thing companies like Netflix, Hulu, and even Amazon Prime are doing better than traditional cable networks like Comcast or Cox — they’re putting your content everywhere you can get the internet.
 Instead of having to watch at home, viewers are tapping into content wherever they want, on whatever devices they want: phone, tablet, computer, you name it.
+Considering that nearly half of people watch TV on devices other than an actual TV, this is a huge advantage for OTT.

 Want your viewers to connect to your sitcom about life in the big city on the subway as they head home?
 Want them to tune into your meal prep videos from the grocery store as they’re picking out ingredients from your most recent post?
 With OTT that’s not just possible — but it’s already happening.